GDSC-IIIT-Kalyani/todo-tracker/README.md

 # CUI program to easily add and schedule tasks on the go

-This is some simple python code which is linked with a bash script which can be executed by just using a keystroke.
+This is some python code which is linked with a bash script which can be executed by just using a keystroke.

 ## **Requirements** :-
 Python 3.\*